-If you are signed up to receive services from one of the state Medicaid benefits programs below, you already have an FEIN.
+If you are signed up to receive services from one of the state Medicaid programs below, you already have an FEIN that was provided to you in a mailed letter from the State of Connecticut.
 If you don’t know your FEIN, the agency that manages payments for your services should be able to provide it to you.
-Please contact the agency that serves your program below.
+Contact the agency that serves your program, waiver or service below.

-If you use Allied Community Resources for your support staff payroll and can’t find your FEIN or SEIN/UI numbers, call 860-627-9500 or e-mail email@example.com and they can help you.
-Allied Community Resources covers people in these programs:
+If you use Allied Community Resources for your support staff payroll and can’t find your FEIN or SEIN/UI numbers, call 860-627-9500 or e-mail firstname.lastname@example.org and they can help you.
+Allied Community Resources covers people in these programs, waivers and services, administered by the Department of Social Services (DSS):

-If you can’t find your EIN number, call 800-887-0647 and at the prompt, choose Option #5.
-Sunset Shores covers people on waivers from the Department of Developmental Services (DDS).
+If you can’t find your Federal or State EIN, call 800-887-0647 and at the prompt, choose Option #5.
+Sunset Shores covers people on the:

-If you can’t find your EIN number, call 866-548-0265.
-Advanced Behavioral Health covers people on the Mental Health Waiver program from the Department of Mental Health and Addiction Services (DMHAS).
+If you can’t find your Federal or State EIN, call 866-548-0265.
+Advanced Behavioral Health covers people on the:

 If you don’t yet have a state UI number, you can get started by using any 7-digit number to register on CTHires.com for free.
 This is a temporary UI number but be sure to save it.
 The Connecticut Department of Labor (CTDOL) will confirm your UI request.
 Your permanent UI number will be provided to you at a later date.